 How competitive is your Emergency Medicine residency program?

-Over the past two years, applying to Emergency Medicine residency programs has become very competitive.
-We received 900 applications at Metropolitan Hospital this past application cycle and interviewed 200 candidates for our incoming class of 9 interns.
+Over the last several years, applying to Emergency Medicine residency programs has become very competitive.
+We receive around 1000 applications each year and extend interviews to 100 well-qualified candidates for an incoming class of 8 interns.

 How many letters of recommendation are required prior to consideration for an interview?

 Applicants should submit a minimum of two letters of recommendation through the ERAS system.
 At least one letter of recommendation should be from an emergency medicine physician.
-We highly recommend using the standardized letter of recommendation (see http://www.cordem.org/ to download this template).
+We highly recommend using the standardized letter of evaluation (SLOE) (see http://www.cordem.org/ to download this template).

 When are interviews typically offered?

-Interviews are offered to competitive candidates by invitation only, from October-January.
+Interviews are offered to competitive candidates by invitation only from October to January.

 How are emergency department shift schedules organized?